Harold Laski: Declining role

 During the war, he supported Prime Minister Winston Churchill's coalition government and gave countless speeches to encourage the battle against Nazi Germany.
 He suffered a nervous breakdown brought about by overwork.
 During the war, he repeatedly feuded with other Labour figures and with Churchill on matters great and small.
 He steadily lost his influence.

-In 1942, he drafted the Labour Party pamphlet The Old World and the New Society calling for the transformation of Britain into a socialist state by allowing its government to retain wartime central economic planning and price controls into the postwar era.
+In 1942, he drafted the Labour Party pamphlet The Old World and the New Society calling for the transformation of Britain into a socialist state by allowing its government to retain wartime economic planning and price controls into the postwar era.